awsdocs/aws-cloudhsm-user-guide/doc_source/java-library-install.md

 The following key management basics can help you get started with the AWS CloudHSM software library for Java\.

 **To import a key implicitly**
-To implicitly import a key, pass the key to any API that accepts one\.
+Pass the key to any API operation that accepts one\.
 If the key is the correct type for the specified operation, the HSMs automatically import and use the provided key\.

 **To import a key explicitly**
 Use the utility class named `ImportKey` to import a key and set its attributes\.